RitikaSrivastava2204/Portfolio/README.md

-# Restaurant Landing Page
+# Portfolio Website

-Welcome to the landing page project for a restaurant website created using HTML, CSS, and Bootstrap.
-This project aims to showcase a visually appealing and user-friendly landing page for a restaurant, highlighting its key features and offerings.
+Welcome to my portfolio website project created using HTML, CSS, Bootstrap, and JavaScript.
+This project showcases my skills, projects, and experiences in a visually appealing and user-friendly manner.

 ## Features

 - Responsive design ensuring compatibility across various devices and screen sizes.
-- Clean and intuitive user interface.
+- Clean and modern user interface.
 - Utilization of Bootstrap framework for efficient and consistent styling.
-- Easy-to-navigate layout facilitating seamless browsing experience.
+- Interactive elements powered by JavaScript for enhanced user engagement.

 ## Technologies Used

 - HTML
 - CSS
 - Bootstrap
+- JavaScript

 ## Contributors

-- Ritika Srivastava - Project Developer
+- Ritika Srivastava- Project Developer